accert-dev/ACCERT/docs/source/user/crf.rst

    * - ``reactor_type``
      - Built-in Cost Reduction Framework baseline: ``AP1000``, ``SFR``, or ``HTGR``.
    * - ``baseline_csv``
      - Optional CSV path used instead of the built-in reactor baseline.
 This is useful when passing an International Adjustment Tool output into CRF.
-If the CSV contains IAT adjusted columns, CRF uses those adjusted costs as the baseline and leaves the packaged baseline in ``src/crf/data`` unchanged.
+If the CSV contains International Adjustment Tool (IAT) adjusted columns, CRF uses those adjusted costs as the baseline and leaves the packaged baseline in ``src/crf/data`` unchanged.
    * - ``f_22``
      - Reactor building cost adjustment.
    * - ``f_2321``